 They offer the same type of service as traditional banks, but without traditional branches.
 These accounts tend to be focused around an app, and offer a fast sign up process.
 In some cases you could have your account open in less than 5 minutes.

-Being technology focused, digital accounts come with many bells and whistles that traditional accounts can’t yet offer.
-These include instant payment notification popups on your phone, spending insights and tracking, card management services.
+Being technology focused, digital accounts come with many bells and whistles that traditional accounts just can’t match.
+These include instant payment notification popups on your phone, spending insights and tracking, budgeting and card management services.

 These accounts aren’t for everyone though, typically you can’t pay in cheques (yes, apparently those still exist), don’t always accept international payments, and of course don’t offer in branch services.
-Usually you can pay in cash via PayPoint or the Post Office, but it can be costly.
+Usually you can pay in cash via PayPoint or the Post Office, but often at a cost.

 Which business account should I go for?